isomerpages/mlaw-corp/news/speeches/_posts/2026-03-16-post-Address by Senior Parliamentary Secretary for Social and Family Development and Law Eric Chua.md

 ---
-title: Address by Senior Parliamentary Secretary for Social and Family Development and Law Eric Chua
+title: Address by Senior Parliamentary Secretary for Social and Family Development and Law Eric Chua at the Memorandum of Understanding Signing for Pro Bono SG’s Inclusive Justice Law Centre
-permalink: /address-by-senior-parliamentary-secretary-for-social-and-family-development-and-law-eric-chua/
+permalink: /address-by-senior-parliamentary-secretary-for-social-and-family-development-and-law-eric-chua-memorandum-of-understanding-signing-pro-bono-sg-inclusive-justice-law-centre/
 date: 2026-03-16
 layout: post
 description: ""